Goubermouche/VFD/Documents/FunctionalSpecification.md

 N/A
 # 3. Architecture Overview
 ## 3.1 Work Flow
 Once the user launches the application an empty scene, viewport, profiler and scene hierarchy panels will be opened.
-The user will be free to edit the scene by deleting and c new entities and adding various components to them.
+The user will be able to edit the scene by deleting or creating new entities and adding various components to them.
 The currently available components are:
-  - FLIPSimulationComponent
+  - DFSPHSimulationComponent
   - SPHSimulationComponent
   - IDComponent
   - MaterialComponent